HARMONIC: Cognitive and Control Collaboration in Human-Robotic Teams: Evaluation Results

 \subsubsection{Information Gathering}

-The UGV proceeds to verify preconditions for the \textsc{SEARCH-FOR-LOST-OBJECT} plan (Fig. \ref{fig:Evaluation_Results}.5).
+The UGV proceeds to verify preconditions for the \textsc{SEARCH-FOR-LOST-OBJECT} plan (Fig. \ref{fig:Evaluation_Results}.3).
 Although the object type is already known, information about its features and last-seen location would be useful.
 The UGV queries Danny for this information \textbf{(M2/M4)}, and receives responses (M3/M5).
-The latter response prompts the system to prioritize the \textit{entry-way} sub-zone (type-a zone) in the search sequence.
+The latter response prompts the system to prioritize \textit{entry-way} in the search sequence \textbf{(ii)}.